-Endobronchial ultrasound (EBUS) guided mediastinal cryobiopsy and intra-nodal forceps biopsy are new methods (Figure 2-4) in the field of pulmonary medicine.
-Researchers and interventional pulmonologists are having keen interests in these two methods, often invoking strong responses, when debating the additional role of these two modalities in mediastinal lymph node sampling.
-There is growing evidence in support of the two modalities, but most of the literature is confined to case reports and case series, and a few randomised trials (PubMed search) [3,6,7].
+EBUS-guided mediastinal cryobiopsy and intra-nodal forceps biopsy are new methods (Figures 2-4) in the field of pulmonary medicine.
+Researchers and interventional pulmonologists have keen interests in these two methods, often invoking strong responses when debating the additional role of these two modalities in mediastinal lymph node sampling.
+There is growing evidence in support of the two modalities, but most of the literature is confined to case reports and case series, and a few randomized trials (PubMed search) [3,6,7].

-In the recent RCT by Zhang et al. of 197 patients, comparing EBUS-TBNA with cryobiopsy and found cryobiopsy to be superior (79.9% vs 91.8%, p=0.001) [3].
-Yield was not significantly different when malignant lesions were sampled rather the difference was only seen when benign and uncommon tumours were sampled.
-They did not find any difference between when TBNA was done prior to cryobiopsy, in comparison to when cryobiopsy was done upfront.
+In the recent randomized controlled trial (RCT) of 197 patients, Zhang et al. compared EBUS-TBNA with cryobiopsy and found cryobiopsy to be superior (79.9% vs. 91.8%, p=0.001) [3].
+The yield was not significantly different when malignant lesions were sampled and the difference was only seen when benign and uncommon tumors were sampled.
+They did not find any difference between when TBNA was done before cryobiopsy, in comparison to when cryobiopsy was done upfront.
 They used a criterion of size of more than 1 cm (short axis) for enrolment.
-Port was created using a high frequency needle knife.
-All patients were done under conscious sedation.
-In comparison, the other study by Fan et al. enrolled 271 patients, using similar enrolment criteria of size more than 1 cm [7].
-They compared EBUS-TBNA alone with EBUS-TBNA combined with cryobiopsy, and found adding cryobiopsy to EBUS-TBNA as beneficial (81% vs 93% respectively, p=0.0039).
+The port was created using a high-frequency needle knife.
+All patients were treated under conscious sedation.
+In comparison, another study by Fan et al. enrolled 271 patients, using similar enrolment criteria of size more than 1 cm [7].
+They compared EBUS-TBNA alone with EBUS-TBNA combined with cryobiopsy and found adding cryobiopsy to EBUS-TBNA as beneficial (81% vs. 93% respectively, p=0.0039).
 They also found the utility of cryobiopsy in benign disorders like the previous study.
 There were no major complications reported in either study.

-With respect to EBUS-intranodal forceps biopsy, we could not find any RCT on the subject, though a recently concluded meta-analysis by Agrawal et al. of observational studies found that adding intranodal forceps biopsy to EBUS-TBNA was superior to EBUS-TBNA alone (67% vs 92%, p <0.00001) (4).
-The meta-analysis also found that with increase in yield, there was associated increase in complications also.
-Rate of pneumothorax, pneumomediastinum and bleeding were higher in the intranodal forceps biopsy group.
-Until date, we do not have a study comparing the two novel methods.
+Concerning EBUS-intranodal forceps biopsy, we could not find any RCT on the subject, though a recently concluded metaanalysis by Agrawal et al. of observational studies found that adding intranodal forceps biopsy to EBUS-TBNA was superior to EBUS-TBNA alone (67% vs. 92%, p<0.00001) [4].
+The metaanalysis also found that with an increase in yield, there was an associated increase in complications.
+The rate of pneumothorax, pneumomediastinum, and bleeding were higher in the intranodal forceps biopsy group.
+To date, we do not have a study comparing the two novel methods.